 Applicants for either program who do not have a background in History should consult the Director of the Graduate Program in History (email@example.com).

-Please note that currently our admission target for non-domestic students to the PhD program is one.
+Please note that currently we can admit only one non-domestic student to the PhD program.

 Interested applicants should go to the Admissions History webpage.

 There are two stages to the application process.

 1. Fill out the online application form.
 This involves providing personal information and paying the application fee.

 2. Once the University Admissions Office has vetted your application and processed your application fee, you will be given access to the MyFile portal.
 This is where you will upload your statement of interest, list of courses taken, writing sample, and the e-mail addresses of your referees.
 Referees will be sent a unique link to upload their letters to the portal.

 The deadline for initiating an online application for entry in September 2020 is December 11, 2019.
 Please ensure that all required documents are uploaded promptly to MyFile.
 Applications will be reviewed in early January.
 Most admissions decisions will be announced by mid-February, but the timetable is variable.

 - Statement of interest (no more than 2 pages).